Malachov/Software-settings/VS Code/README.md

 Used plugins, global settings and key bindings should be synced by VS Code, but for sure it's here

+## Settings, keybindings and debug config

+`settings.json`, `keybindings.json` and `launch.json` are in separate files.

+## Tips and How tos

+Pylance import warning - set in workspace settings json

+"python.analysis.extraPaths": ["NAME_OF_LIBRARY"],

 ## Used plugins

+### Must have

+- Python
+- Pylance
+- Pyright

 ### General